 As the project progresses, the suppliers submit their interim payment certificates (IPC) for actually procured, delivered and installed furniture, fixtures and equipment.
-Using PMWeb progress invoice module, the details for each progress invoice for each contract are captured.
-The certified progress invoice amount will be the Actual Cost (AC) measure in EVM reporting.
+The PMWeb progress invoice module captures the details for each progress invoice for each contract.
+The certified progress invoice amount is the Actual Cost (AC) measure in EVM reporting.
 In addition, PMWeb’s option to link each item in the progress invoice with its relevant project schedule activity is used to calculate the Earned Value (EV) measure also needed for EVM reporting.
 The EV equals the value of each line item as per the awarded contract, which is the Budget at Completion (BAC) measure multiplied by the linked project schedule activity percent complete value.

 It should be noted that the Budget at Completion (BAC), Planned Value (PV) and Actual Cost (AC) values are based on the current contract value which includes all approved change orders to the originally awarded FF&E scope of work issued to date.
-Of course, all change orders, regardless of their status, are captured in the PMWeb Change Order module.
-Nevertheless, only those that are approved will be used to automatically adjust the awarded contract value, spending projection and progress invoices.
-As a rule, no change order will be issued to a supplier if the interior design contractor has a counter approved change order with the Project Owner or General Contractor unless the interior design contractor confirms that the change order to the supplier for the original in-scope of work.
+Of course, the PMWeb Change Order module captures all change orders, regardless of their status.
+Nevertheless, only the approved change orders help to automatically adjust the awarded contract value, spending projection and progress invoices.
+As a rule, no change order is issued to a supplier if the interior design contractor has a counter approved change order with the Project Owner or General Contractor unless the interior design contractor confirms that the change order to the supplier for the original in-scope of work.

 One of the critical measures for Earned Value Management (EVM) method which provides the forecasting capability of EVM is the Estimate to Complete (ETC) measure.
 Although the default value for ETC is the Budget At Completion (BAC) minus the Actual Cost (AC) to date, this fails to take into account any expected additional expenses due to potential change orders that the supplier might claim for and might be reimbursed by the contract agreement between the interior design contractor and the Project Owner or General Contractor.
-Those potential change orders, which are also known as Early Warning Notifications (EWN) are captured using the PMWeb Potential Change Order module.
+The PMWeb Potential Change Order module captures those potential change orders, also known as Early Warning Notifications (EWN).

 By having the Budget At Completion (BAC), Planned Value (PV), Actual Cost (AC) and Earned Value (EV) for each line item of each awarded contract at the end of each progress period, the interior design contractor is now ready to monitor, evaluate and report each contract as well as project schedule and cost performance using the Earned Value Management (EVM) method.

-The metrics listed below are used to report each contract and project schedule and cost performance using the Earned Value Method (EVM):
+The metrics listed below help to report each contract and project schedule and cost performance using the Earned Value Method (EVM):

 - Schedule Variance (SV) = EV – PV